 In 2015, Master Sergeant Gupton served at II EOTG, II Marine Expeditionary Force (MEF), as the Staff Non-Commissioned Officer-in-Charge of the Special Missions Training Branch, where he oversaw the training of reconnaissance platoons in Close Quarters Tactics, Reconnaissance & Surveillance, Visit/Board/Search and Seizure and Urban Sniper in support of the 22nd, 24th and 26th MEU.

 In August 2016, Master Sergeant Gupton received orders to Combat Development and Integration, Marine Corps Combat Development Command, where he served as the Reconnaissance Capabilities Specialist and advisor to the Capabilties Integration Officer on all aspects of reconnaissance equipment and employment.
 In December of 2017, Master Sergeant Gupton was selected for the rank of Master Gunnery Sergeant.
 He then received orders to serve as the Battalion Operations Chief at 3d Reconnaissance Battalion, Okinawa, Japan.
 In 2021, Master Gunnery Sergeant Gupton received orders to III EOTG, III MEF, where he is serving as the Senior Enlisted Advisor.

-During his career, MGySgt Maass has graduated from a multitude of specialized schools and has held numerous billets as a Sniper and Force Recon team member.
-His personal awards include the Purple Heart, Meritorious Service Medal, Navy and Marine Corps Commendation Medal with Combat V and silver star in lieu of sixth award, Joint Service Achievement Medal, Navy and Marine Corps Achievement Medal, Outstanding Volunteer Service Medal, Combat Action Ribbon with gold star in lieu of second award and various unit awards.
+Master Gunnery Sergeant Gupton’s personal awards include the Bronze Star with combat “V”, Meritorious Service Medal with gold star in lieu of second award, Navy and Marine Corps Commendation Medal with combat “V” and gold star in lieu of second award, Navy and Marine Corps Achievement Medal, Military Outstanding Volunteer Service Medal, Korean Defense Service Medal, and Combat Action Ribbon with gold star in lieu of second award.